 Bit Access & Default Description 31:7 RO/S 0000000h Error Address Pointer (EAP): This field is used to store the 128B (Two Cache Line) address of main memory for which an error (single bit or multi-bit error) has occurred.
 The address is captured after any address remapping through REMAPBASE/ REMAPLIMIT is applied, such that all physical system memory appears as a contiguous logical address block.
-It is valid to compare this address against C0DRB and C1DRB registers to determine which rank of memory failed.
+It is valid to compare this address against CODRB and C1DRB registers to determine which rank of memory failed.
 Note that the value of this bit field represents the address of the first single or the first multiple bit error occurrence after the error flag bits in the ERRSTS Register have been cleared by software.
-A multiple bit error will overwrite a single bit error.
-Once the error flag bits are set as a result of an error, this bit field is locked and doesn't change as a result of a new error.
+A multiple bit error, this bit field is locked and doesn't change as a result of a new error.
 These bits are reset on PWROK.
-6:1 Reserved 0 RO/S 0b Channel Indicator (CHI): This bit indicates which memory channel had the error.
+6:1 Reserved 0 RO/S Ob Channel Indicator (CHI): This bit indicates which memory channel had the error.
 0: Channel 0 1: Channel 1